everyonetogo8-del/everyonetogo/README.md

 - Subtract
 - Multiply
 - Divide
+- Has a simple but clean UI

-Feel free to explore the code and try it out!
+Feel free to explore the code and try it out I would love recomendations on how to improve